QUICK ANSWER

 What costs are due before my first closing?
 Association, MLS, E&O, signs, lockbox, desk fees, tech, and marketing can add up.

-Do new agents start with first-time buyers, new construction, bilingual sphere, land-edge support, investors, or open houses?
+Do new agents start with first-time buyers, new construction, bilingual sphere, land-edge support, HARB, STR, investors, or open houses?
 Your first lane should be specific.

-Who reviews land, zoning, survey, flood, insurance, HOA, CDD, and storm-related questions?
+Who reviews agricultural classification, zoning, survey, flood, insurance, HVHZ, HOA, CDD, and post-Andrew code questions?
 Homestead clients ask these early.

-Do you have systems for Spanish-speaking or bilingual client follow-up?
+Do you have systems for Spanish or Haitian Creole client follow-up?
 Language support still needs accurate documents and role boundaries.

-Can I shadow land-edge or investor conversations first?
+Can I shadow military relocation, land-edge, or investor conversations first?
 Complex niches need apprenticeship.

 A high split with no training can be worse than a lower split with real supervision.
 In year one, a clean file and a closed transaction teach more than theoretical commission math.